sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 03-01-2025

+- https://minimaxir.com/2025/01/write-better-code/ Can LLMs write better code if you keep asking them to “write better code”?

 # 02-01-2025

 - https://www.cs.cmu.edu/~pavlo/blog/2025/01/2024-databases-retrospective.html Databases in 2024: A Year in Review